Grover Cleveland Alexander: Nicknames

 Newspapers often mentioned Alexander's full name when writing about him, in addition to just "Grover".
 He was also sometimes called "Alec", and on occasions when he succeeded in grand fashion (as with the 1926 World Series), they would call him "Alexander the Great".
 He was so dominant during the 1910s that many players and writers of his era referred to him as "the best pitcher to ever put on a pair of shoes".

 The nickname of "Old Pete" began as "Alkali Pete", which was in itself a pastiche, based on a series of early silent film westerns based on characters named Alkali Ike and Mustang Pete.
 While on a hunting trip with Bill Killefer in Texas, Alexander's dusty appearance prompted Killefer to name him "Alkali Pete" and it stuck.
 Before going to war, he was given a watch engraved with the nickname, dating its origin to no later than 1918.
 By the late 1920s, it had morphed into "Old Pete."

 It is uncertain how frequently Alexander was publicly called by that nickname during his playing days.
 When he won his 373rd game on August 10, 1929, one newspaper had called him "old Pete", indicating that the nickname was in public circulation.
 On his 1940 Playball baseball card he was referred to as "Ol' Pete."
 In The World Series and Highlights of Baseball, by Lamont Buchanan, published in 1951, the year after Alexander died, on pages 106–107 the author refers to "Pete Alexander" and "Ol' Pete" in a matter-of-fact way, suggesting the nickname was well known.

-The Baseball-Reference.com website lists him as Pete Alexander.
+The Baseball-Reference.com website lists him as Grover Alexander with a name note and an AKA as Pete Alexander.

 His nickname among family friends in Nebraska was "Dode".